cloudnativelabs/kube-router/README.md

-Although it does the work of several of its peers in one binary, kube-router does it all with a relatively [tiny codebase](https://github.com/cloudnativelabs/kube-router/tree/master/pkg/controllers), partly because IPVS is already there on your Kuberneres nodes waiting to help you do amazing things. kube-router brings that and GoBGP's modern BGP interface to you in an elegant package designed from the ground up for Kubernetes.
+Although it does the work of several of its peers in one binary, kube-router does it all with a relatively [tiny codebase](https://github.com/cloudnativelabs/kube-router/tree/master/pkg/controllers), partly because IPVS is already there on your Kubernetes nodes waiting to help you do amazing things. kube-router brings that and GoBGP's modern BGP interface to you in an elegant package designed from the ground up for Kubernetes.

 ### High Performance